georgiosseitidis/viscomp/README.md

 coverage](https://codecov.io/gh/georgiosseitidis/viscomp/branch/main/graph/badge.svg)](https://app.codecov.io/gh/georgiosseitidis/viscomp?branch=main)
 <!-- badges: end -->

-The goal of viscomp is to provide several visualization tools for exploring the behavior of the components in a network meta-analysis of complex interventions:
+The goal of **viscomp** is to provide several visualization tools for exploring the behavior of the components in a network meta-analysis of complex interventions:

+-   components descriptive analysis
- * heat plot of the two-by-two component combinations
+-   heat plot of the two-by-two component combinations
- * leaving one component combination out scatter plot
+-   leaving one component combination out scatter plot
- * violin plot for specific component combinations' effects
+-   violin plot for specific component combinations’ effects
- * density plot for components' effects
+-   density plot for components’ effects
- * waterfall plot for the interventions' effects that differ by a certain component combination
+-   waterfall plot for the interventions’ effects that differ by a certain component combination
- * network graph of components
+-   network graph of components
- * rank heat plot of components for multiple outcomes.
+-   rank heat plot of components for multiple outcomes.

 ## Installation